Retiring in American Samoa: a complete guide

 Limited healthcare options: Since American Samoa is a small territory, healthcare options may be limited compared to larger states or countries.
 Retirees should research their options for healthcare coverage.

 Isolation: American Samoa is a remote location with limited access to travel and goods from outside the territory.
-This could be a concern for retirees who prefer more accessible and connected locations.
+This could be concerning for retirees who prefer more accessible, connected locations.

 Limited job opportunities: American Samoa has a small economy and limited job opportunities compared to larger states or countries.
 Retirees should consider their financial situation and whether they will need to work during retirement.